19 / 07 / 2023

 You’re likely to be only touching the surface of these projects and not delving deeper into critical thinking.
 You’ll be pulled from project to project and fatigue your decision-making skills.
 Research shows that eliminating the number of decisions you make in a day can improve your productivity, as we allow ourselves the space, self-reflection and time to make big decisions with a clear outlook.

-We roughly make 35,000 decisions a day, preserving this can help you focus clearer on demanding projects at a higher level of critical thinking, whereas making too many lower-level decisions can increase your stress levels.
-Once your stress levels are high you’ll feel overwhelmed with projects and forming bad habits.
+We roughly make 35,000 decisions a day, preserving this can help you focus clearly on demanding projects at a higher level of critical thinking, whereas making too many lower-level decisions can increase your stress levels.
+Once your stress levels are high you’ll feel overwhelmed with projects and form bad habits.

 Stop multitasking, make fewer decisions and focus on 3 to 4 projects daily for critical thinking.
 Organise your day to compound choices together, great leaders and productive workers preserve their ‘mental energy’ for the projects that need critical thinking but keep routine in the simpler tasks like what to wear or what to eat every day.